 Whilst exiled on the isle of Patmos, John, the disciple Jesus loved, writes a revelation of Jesus Christ, given to Jesus by God, and given to John by an angel.
 The revelation is to show things that are to come to pass.
-We are told that anyone who reads this revelation will be blessed.
+We are told that anyone who reads this revelation, or hears it read, will be blessed.

 Letters to the seven churches